CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Commands.md

 Description:

-Opens your browser with a link to the Discord server.
+Opens your browser with a link to [the Discord server](https://www.discord.blamejared.com).

+## Docs

+Usage:

+`/crafttweaker docs`

+`/ct docs`

+Description:

+Opens your browser to this docs page (same as `/ct wiki`).

 ## DumpZs

 Usage:

 `/crafttweaker dumpzs`
-`/crafttweaker dumpzs PATH`

 `/ct dumpzs`
-`/ct dumpzs PATH`

 Description:

 Outputs a ZenScript dump to a crafttweaker_dump folder within your minecraft directory as HTML file.
-Alternatively, you can provide a filepath to tell CT where to generate the dump.
-The Path can either be absolute or relative to your Minecraft root folder.
+You can use one or more dump targets that will be executed consecutively (if you provide a target twice it will run twice).
+The targets can be found using auto-complete (tab key).
+By default `log`, `html` and `json` are registered as targets.
 This will include all registered Bracket Handlers, ZenTypes, Global Functions, ZenExpansions an all Registered Packages including their methods.
 Note that not all of these can be used from within the scripts!